osisoft/AVEVA-Adapter-BACnet-Docs/V1/Configuration/OSIsoft Adapter for BACnet data source configuration.md

 	```
 	**Note:** Run this command from the same directory where the file is located.

 **Note:** After you have completed data source configuration, the next step is to configure data selection.
-For more information, See [OSIsoft Adapter for BACnet data selection configuration](xref:OSIsoftAdapterforBACnetDataSelectionConfiguration).
+For more information, See [PI Adapter for BACnet data selection configuration](xref:PIAdapterforBACnetDataSelectionConfiguration).

 ## BACnet data source schema